 For each attribute, the participants make their assessments on a semantic scale akin to "Left more, Both about the same, Right more".
 However, internally the scores are recorded in the range of [-100, 100], where - and + signs denote higher scores for the car on the left and right, respectively.
-This allows for each pair of cars, each attribute to attain a unique quantitative value in [-100, 100].
+With this choice, for each pair of cars, each attribute can attain a unique quantitative value in [-100, 100].

-Results Given two brands, for each of the attribute comparison solicited, we compare the responses from condition D and condition F using Student's t-test, and summarize the resulting statistics in Table 1.
-Furthermore, we plot all the pairwise comparisons in Figure 6, using color-coded edges to represent the mean differences.
+Results Given two car models, for each of the attribute comparison solicited, we compare the responses from condition D and condition F. We plot all the pairwise comparisons in Figure 5, using color-coded edges to represent the mean differences.
 In this figure, an edge between two numbers, say 2 and 6, represent a comparison between car 2 and car 6.
 For each attribute, say utility, we record the slider positions set by the participants in the range [-100, 100].
 Note that multiple responses are typically recorded from different participants for the same comparison.

-The edges in Figure 6 show the differences between the attribute values recorded for the comparisons across the full models (condition F) versus the comparisons across the debranded abstract models (condition D).
+The edges in Figure 5 show the differences between the attribute values recorded for the comparisons across the full models (condition F) versus the comparisons across the debranded abstract models (condition D).
 Significant differences between the graphs of D and F (individual graphs not shown) are displayed in solid lines, while similar attribute values between the graphs of D and F give rise to faint dashed lines.
-Hence, faint Compare the car on the LEFT with the car on the RIGHT based on the following attributes.
-Enter your ratings by dragging the lines suggest a strong consistency between consumers' relative assessments of models when viewed in full models versus when viewed in abstract representations.
-Conversely, solids lines, whose colors represent the severity of the difference, indicate a discrepancy between the assessments in D versus the assessments in F.
+Hence, faint lines suggest a strong consistency between consumers' relative assessments of models when viewed in full models versus when viewed in abstract representations.
+Conversely, solids lines, whose colors represent the severity of the difference, indicate a discrepancy between the assessments in D versus the assessments in F. As shown with the dashed lines, the assessments with abstractions and full models are mostly in congruence.
+As the solid lines show, interpretations of attributes "fast" and "muscular" exhibit differences which point to brand-specific or feature specific origination of these attributes.